home-assistant/data.home-assistant/docs/quick_start_index.md

 JupyterLab works with Jupyter Notebooks.
 Think of a notebook like a Word document that can also contain code to explore your data.

 We have prepared a few notebooks for you that will help you get started.
-Let's start with the Getting Started notebook that was installed as part of the add-on.
+Let's start with the notebook `~ GETTING STARTED.ipynb` that was installed as part of the add-on.
+You can find it in the left sidebar.
 This notebook has been prepared by us to automatically read your Home Assistant data and generate a few interesting statistics about your data!

 To run the report, click on "Cell" in the top menubar and click on "Run All".
-The notebook will now generate reports based on your data.
+The notebook will now generate the full report.

 You can copy the getting started notebook to make changes or make the changes directly in the getting started notebook.
-After each change, just run the cell (by clicking the "play" button in the toolbar) and you will immediately see the latest results incorporating your changes.
+After each change, just run the cell (by clicking the "play" button in the toolbar).
+Executing a cell will run the Python code and show the latest results.

 The Getting Started notebook is powered by a Python package called [HASS Data Detective](https://github.com/robmarkcole/HASS-data-detective), that was specifically created to do data science with Home Assistant data.
 It is able to automatically detect your Home Assistant installation and connect to the database.